Rehfeld’s Art & Framing

 Rapture.Radiance.Prairie Seen.

 Rapture.
 Radiance.
 Prairie Seen. is a series of works expressing what we may not see, but sense in the land.
-Using gouache and acrylic marker, artist Molly Fulton thoughtfully enhances […]
+Using gouache and acrylic marker, artist Molly Fulton thoughtfully enhances the landscape photography of Tom Dempster.
+Fulton's bold layers coupled with Dempster’s captivation of the harmonious energy of the elements serve as an expression of […]

 Imagined | Becky Grismer